Leeds Knight First Time Guide

 What should/shouldn’t I bring to the arena?

-Clothing wise, it may be indoors, but the don’t call hockey arenas “barns” for no reason and there main unavoidable feature is a giant patch of sub-zero water, so it IS cold.
+Clothing wise, it may be indoors, but the don’t call hockey arenas “barns” for no reason and their main unavoidable feature is a giant patch of sub-zero water, so it IS cold.
 A busy night isn’t too bad, but I’d dress for a walk on a January morning, not an evening in the cinema.
-Of course there are regulars there who turn up in shorts, but thats not for me!
+Of course there are regulars there who turn up in shorts, but that’s not for me!

 What makes me stand out as a newbie?

 • Not reading the block numbers and getting 50 people to stand up because you went up the Block 2 stairs to get to Block 5.
+Take note the stairs are not always at the start of a block!

 • Calling the periods halves (there are three of them)